0xbismarck/libby2trilium/README.md

 ### Downloading the Libby Reading Notes
 For instruction on how to download the json file containing your Libby highlights and notes, visit the following Libby resource for instructions: https://help.libbyapp.com/en-us/6151.htm

+Note: This has only been developed against ebooks notes.
+Audiobook notes have not been tested with this tool.

 ## Shoutouts
 Special thanks to: